The Twin Suns Set on the Skywalker Saga with "The Rise of Skywalker"

 Here’s where The Rise of Skywalker reveals one of the trilogy’s biggest issues.

 Learning that Emperor Palpatine is not only back but the one pulling the strings this entire trilogy is a pretty big reveal.
 Okay, it’s a little derivative to have our heroes battling against Palpatine… again (this goes back to what I was saying before about more of the same), but the fact that Palpatine was the who created Snoke and the First Order, seduced Ben Solo, and was the grandfather of Rey is a lot to throw at us this late in the game.

 Episode IX tries to resurrect (no pun intended) these plot points.
-Sometimes it works, other times it feels more like a patched-up cloning experiment gone wrong.
+Sometimes it works, other times it feels more like a patched-up cloning experiment.

 Yes, The Rise of Skywalker keeps the story moving, but the Emperor’s return is a big enough and shocking reveal that should come as an inevitable payoff that’s been set up throughout the trilogy.
-That didn’t happen, or at the very least, not enough to make it feel earned.
+That didn’t happen.

 The Rise of Skywalker feels like an ending that could have been planned as early as The Force Awakens, but then The Last Jedi happened and smashed or discarded a lot of that set up in the same way that Kylo Ren destroyed his helmet or Luke tossed his lightsaber over his shoulder.

 As a result, The Rise of Skywalker spends a lot of time tractor beaming the story back from where The Last Jedi had taken it, patching holes along the way.
-Unfortunately, a lot of coure corrections came too late in the game.
+Unfortunately, a lot of course corrections came too late.

 I’ll be straightforward.
 I am not a huge fan of The Last Jedi.
 But I also don’t think it or its director, Rian Johnson, deserve the hate they’ve received from fans either.
-Many people believe that Episode VIII is a really good film by itself, and that’s probably true.
-The problem is, the saga films don’t exist in isolation.
+Many people believe that Episode VIII is a really good film by itself.
+Cinematically?
+Maybe, but the problem is, these films don’t exist in isolation.

 I’m all for taking creative risks, but those kinds of risks should have been taken or established in the tone of The Force Awakens, not Episode VIII.
 And abandoning or disregarding story set up just to do something different is a risk that doesn’t always lead to the reward of audience satisfaction.

-· Apart from C3-PO, the droids of The Rise of Jedi are also largely forgotten, including beloved BB-8 and R2-D2.
+-Apart from C3-PO, the droids of The Rise of Jedi are also largely forgotten, including the beloved BB-8 and R2-D2.
 And new droid D-O serves little purpose other than to sell toys.

-· The same can also be said of the new Sith Troopers and Knights of Ren, make great Lego minifigures and toys but are grossly underused in the finished film.
+-The same can also be said of the new Sith Troopers and Knights of Ren, who make great Lego minifigures and toys but are grossly underused in the finished film.

-· Star Wars has had a habit of pre-marketing and merchandizing the heck out of new characters that the film itself fails to take full advantage of.
-This happened with Zorii Bliss in The Rise of Skywalker, which could have been an amazing new character, but once again Abrams neglected Kerri Russel’s talents, similar to what happened with Gwendoline Christie as Captain Phasma.
+-Star Wars has had a habit of pre-marketing and merchandizing the heck out of new characters that the film itself fails to take full advantage of.
+This happened with Zorii Bliss in The Rise of Skywalker, which could have been an interesting new character, but once again Abrams neglected Kerri Russel’s talents, similar to what happened with Gwendoline Christie as Captain Phasma.

-· Also, whatever happened to the Force-sensitive kid at the end of The Last Jedi?
-Ending the saga with Rey visiting Luke’s old home on Tatooine is an absolutely perfect finale and closing shot!!!
-But what comes next?
-I’m not asking for a follow-up trilogy, but where does Rey go now that the Sith and Final Order have been destroyed?
-The Force has seemingly awoken across the galaxy.
-Rey may be the last Jedi and last Skywalker, but she’s not the only Force-sensitive person in the galaxy.
-What next?
+-Rey may be the last Jedi and last Skywalker, but she’s not the only Force-sensitive person in the galaxy.
+What comes next?
 Just a hint of where she and the Force are going next would have been nice.

-· And while I love the trio of Rey, Finn, and Poe, it’s hard to buy into their friendship being the heart and soul of this trilogy when we haven’t seen them operating as an actual trio until this movie.
+-And while I love the trio of Rey, Finn, and Poe, it’s hard to buy into their friendship being the heart and soul of this trilogy when we haven’t seen them operating as an actual trio until this movie.
 In fact, how many scenes do Rey and Poe actually share prior to The Rise of Skywalker?
 Finn and Poe together are fun.
 Finn and Rey are great.
 They may be fun characters and a great the new trio, but their only adventure together comes far too late in the game.
-Compared to Luke, Han, and Leia in A New Hope, the new trio never really had the chance to become what we wanted, or the trilogy needed, them to be.
+Compared to Luke, Han, and Leia in A New Hope, the new trio never really had the chance to become what this trilogy needed them to be.